BaptisteRoseau/ImPlate/README.md

 After runing this script, OpenCV and OpenALPR source directories will remain, but you can freely remove them.
 Their installation path (for headers and librairies) is located at [LPB/openalpr](LPB/openalpr) and [LPB/opencv](LPB/opencv) if you plan on using it's features for another project.

+Another installation script `install_sudo.sh` is given, provided you have administrator rights, and  `apt` (for Debian or Ubuntu distributions).
+Please run this script using `sudo`.

 After the installation, the binary will be located at:

 `LPB/build/blur`